kengen1/RSP-Obsidian-Vault/dsa_notes/bit_manipulation.md

 ## Advanced Applications

 #### Finding the Single Non-Repeating Element
-*In an array where every element appears twice except one, find the unqiue element*
+*In an array where every element appears twice except one, find the unique element*
 ***Explanation***: *XORing all elements results in the unique element, as duplicate elements cancel each other out*
 ```cpp
 int singleNonRepeating(vector<int>& nums) {